On this page...

 The IHSAA and IGHSAU websites link to a free, 20-minute concussion course.
 Mick Koester MD hosts the recommended course for school administrators, coaches, and sports officials.
 Contact: Alan Beste, Assistant Executive Director, IHSAA, PO Box 10, Boone, IA 50036-0010, 515-432-2011.

-Evaluation for School Nurses Example - Evaluation for the School Nurse Example - Provides a side by side listing of the Teaching Standards and Criteria, Nursing Standards, School Nursing Standards, and School Nurse Competencies for School Nurses evaluated on the teacher evaluation.
+Evaluation for the School Nurse Example - Provides a side by side listing of the Teaching Standards and Criteria, Nursing Standards, School Nursing Standards, and School Nurse Competencies for School Nurses evaluated on the teacher evaluation.

-Exclusion from school due to Illness - Exclusion from School Due to Illness - Basic criteria/planning for student illness temporary exclusion from school.
+Exclusion from School Due to Illness - Basic criteria/planning for student illness temporary exclusion from school.

 Family Educational Rights and Privacy Act (FERPA) - The School Nurse practices FERPA to protect the privacy of student health information.
 The following presentation and transcript reviews FERPA definitions, consent exceptions, relationship to other laws, notifications, education program, and resources: